aminmirzaei-dev/Tetris_WPF/README.md

 # Tetris

 <h2> 👨‍💻 About Project</h2>
-Simple Tetris game built in WPF<br />
+A simple Tetris game with an attractive user interface, built using WPF.<br />

 <h2> ⭐ Features</h2>
 - With color blocks<br />